How customer service automation can help your business

 - Identifying conversations and routing them to the right person within the department or company

-Frank Smit, Chief Innovation Officer at OBI4wan, explains the applications of the chatbots of these days as follows:
+Frank Smit, Chief Operating Officer at OBI4wan, explains the applications of the chatbots of these days as follows:

 What are the consequences of automation in customer service?